Mb01/crawltool/README.md

 crawltool
 =========

-My first attempt at building a webcrawler with a database backend.
+My first attempt at building a webcrawler.